souriya777/spotify-mobile-svelte/README.md

 # TODO MVP

+- feat(api): auto-load prev/next song
 - scroll snap on image go next

 - which api call to know if a song is in favourite ?

 - option menu three-dots ?
   -- PanelFromBottom.svelteSAVE

 - feat(player) : shuffle on several playlist
 - feat(button): use use:onTap
 - utiliser le view transition API à la "svelte menu"
-- feat(player): can seek position by drag'n'drop progress bar
 - feat(ui): add waiting visual indication when fetching is too long
 - feat(mylib): can select other song
 - feat(search): design
 - feat(queue): design
   -- feat(player): what is default queue ?
   -- extract track_window next_tracks ?
-- feat(detail): design
-- feat(whaou): use transition https://www.youtube.com/watch?v=q_2irZO4SS8
-- feat(ui): drag'n drop
-- feat(pwa): improve "add to homescreen" installation message
-- lazy-load view in order to optimize processing ?
+- perf(lazy-load): view in order to optimize processing ?
 - how puting `karaoke` at first ?
 - feat(service-worker): automate `swVersion` when building app ?
 - force refresh by reload '/'